A model for configuration spaces of points: Compactified configuration spaces

 Dually, one can also consider its complex of semi-algebraic chains, that we denote by $Chains(X)$, which is also quasi-isomorphic to the usual complex of singular chains.

-By the Nash-Tognoli Theorem, any smooth compact manifold is diffeomorphic to a (semi-)algebraic subset of $\mathbb R^N$ for some $N$.
-Throughout this paper whenever we consider a closed smooth manifold $M$ we will consider implicitly a chosen semi-algebraic realization of $M$.
+By the Nash--Tognoli Theorem \cite{Tog} (see also \cite[section 14]{BCR}), any smooth compact manifold is diffeomorphic to a component of a non-singular algebraic subset of $\mathbb R^N$ for some $N$.
+In particular, any such manifold can be realized as a smooth semi-algebraic (i.e., Nash-)submanifold of Euclidean space.
+Throughout this paper whenever we consider a closed smooth manifold $M$ we will consider implicitly a chosen such realization of $M$ as a Nash submanifold of $\R^N$.

+We refer to \cite{BCR} for an introduction to real algebraic geometry.
+An overview is also contained in the introductory sections of \cite{HLTV}.

+Even though all manifolds considered in this paper will be smooth, it is not sufficient for our purposes to consider the de Rham complex.
+The main reason for this is that we would like to consider fiber integration over non-smooth fiber bundles $E\to B$.
+Nonetheless, the relevant bundles will be SA (semi-algebraic) bundles \cite{HLTV} and, for such bundles, there is a pushforward map $\Omega_{min}(E) \to \Omega_{PA}(B)$, where $\Omega_{min}(M) \subset \Omega_{PA}(M)$ is the (non-quasi-isomorphic) subalgebra of minimal forms.